 Indicator B5 is the median and 95th percentile concentrations of the serum cotinine for nonsmoking women ages 16 to 49.
-The median is the estimated concentration such that 50% of all noninstitutionalized civilian nonsmoking women ages 16 to 49 during the survey period have serum cotinine concentrations below this level.
+The median is the estimated concentration such that 50% of all noninstitutionalized civilian nonsmoking women ages 16 to 49 during the survey period have i Centers for Disease Control and Prevention.
+2009.
+Fourth National Report on Human Exposure to Environmental Chemicals.
+Atlanta, GA.
+Available at: www.cdc.gov/exposurereport.

+serum cotinine concentrations below this level.
 The 95th percentile is the estimated concentration such that 95% of all noninstitutionalized civilian nonsmoking women ages 16 to 49 during the survey period have serum cotinine concentrations below this level.
 These estimates for women of child-bearing age were adjusted by age-specific birth rates to estimate the median and 95th percentile prenatal exposure.
-Tables B4a and B4b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2009-2012, stratified by race/ethnicity and family income.
-Table B4c presents the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2009-2012, stratified by age group.
-Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking women ages 16 to 49 years for 2009-2012, stratified by race/ethnicity and family income.
+Tables B4a and B4b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by race/ethnicity and family income.
+Table B4c presents the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by age group.
+Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by age group.
+Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking children ages 3 to 17 years for serum cotinine for nonsmoking children ages 3 to 17 years for 2013-2016, stratified by age group.
+Tables B5a and B5b present the median and 95th percentiles of serum cotinine for nonsmoking women ages 16 to 49 years for 2013-2016, stratified by race/ethnicity and family income.
 The survey data were weighted to account for over-sampling, non-response, and non-coverage.